 I would like to state right at the beginning that this is a true account of the exact events that transpired during a riding tour I embarked on with my friends Eric and Evans.
-Some of the things that happened were so unbelievable that if someone were to tell me this story, without first cautioning that it is nothing but the truth, I would not believe it myself.
+I begin by telling you that this is a true account of things as they happened because some of the things that happened were so unbelievable, that if someone were to tell me this story, without first cautioning that it is nothing but the truth, I would not believe it myself.

 I made a resolution at the beginning of this year to be a more honest and sincere man and I hope this story shows the magnificence of my endeavour.
 And so I shall begin: